-This scholarship was created in memory of Mr. Robert and Mrs. Edna Gates.
+This scholarship was created in memory of Mrs. Edna Gates.
 Mrs. Gates was a spirited and dynamic woman who for many years had a challenging professional career in Washington government.
-She fought a courageous battle against the ravages of Alzheimer's disease and was one of the original residents of Huron Woods.
+She had Alzheimer's disease and was one of the original residents of Huron Woods.
 Mrs. Gates' determination to succeed in leading a normal life for as long as possible taught us about the importance of maintaining and enhancing the personhood of individuals with dementia.
 Students from any graduate program can apply for this award; they must be able to demonstrate a commitment to caring for individuals with dementia.

 This memorial scholarship was established by Ruth Husung in honor of Ms. Mary Schroder.
 Ms. Schroder was a career member of the nursing faculty of the University of Michigan.
 She was one of the original residents of Huron Woods.
 Ms. Schroder believed all individuals deserved quality care and should be treated with dignity.
 As a professional nurse, she modeled compassion, caring and sensitivity toward others and dedication to quality patient care.
 She also believed that music and spiritualism were essential components of life regardless of health status.
 The Certificate in Dementia reflects these values.
 The recipient of the scholarship will be selected based on the individual's commitment to these values as an integral part of their professional practice.

 Former Eastern professor, Suzanne Stevens, created this endowment in honor of her mother, Emma to provide financial support for students who hold a passion for working in the areas of dementia, Alzheimer's care or gerontology.